Your Guide to Workday Onboarding for New Employees

 Onboarding sets the tone for what the new worker experiences with your organization—as is often said, you only get one chance to make a great first impression.
 Having an Onboarding user experience in Workday that’s robust and easy to follow will make your new hires feel welcome and cared for.
 At the same time, a well-designed onboarding process will be thorough, compliant with all labor laws, communicates all your internal policies, and is auditable…and your back office staff will know that everything they need to meet the new employee’s or contractor’s needs has been captured in the system.

 Clearly, there’s a lot involved when it comes to setting up Workday Onboarding for new employees.
 When a minor mistake can add up to weeks of delays, it’s best to get a trained professional on your side—which is why Surety is proud of our wide network of senior-level Workday consultants with years of experience in just this sort of thing.
-Trust our experts to do things right the first time, get your system set up the way it needs to be, and train your team on how to keep things running smoothly.
+Trust our Workday consulting services to do things right the first time, get your system set up the way it needs to be, and train your team on how to keep things running smoothly.